 Food Inflation in Philippines averaged 4.74 percent from 1995 until 2021, reaching an all time high of 17.30 percent in July of 2008 and a record low of -0.90 percent in September of 2019.
 This page provides the latest reported value for - Philippines Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Philippines Food Inflation - values, historical data and charts - was last updated on July of 2021.
+Philippines Food Inflation - values, historical data and charts - was last updated on October of 2021.

 Food Inflation in Philippines is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Philippines Food Inflation is projected to trend around 3.00 percent in 2022, according to our econometric models.